 Aadhaar is a unique 12-digit identification number given to residents of India by the Unique Identification Authority of India (UIDAI).
 Think of it as your official digital ID card.
 It helps prove who you are and where you live, making it much easier to access various government services, open bank accounts, and even get a mobile phone connection.

 Your Date of Birth is a key piece of information on your Aadhaar.
 It confirms your age, which is vital for many official purposes.
 For instance, it’s used to check if you’re old enough for certain benefits, to verify your age for school admissions, or to ensure you meet age requirements for various schemes.
-Having the wrong Date of Birth can cause problems and delays when you need to use your Aadhaar.
+An incorrect Date of Birth can lead to complications and delays when you need to use your Aadhaar.

 Why an update to your Date of Birth might be needed